spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 Using the React Context API today, I [made a snippet] to scaffold out a component for it.

-Here is a great explanation of [how to use it] here from [@leighchalliday], thank you Leigh 🙏
+Here is a great explanation of [how to use it] from [@leighchalliday], thank you Leigh 🙏 It's a great use case which helped me understand how to use it.

 After doing this in a CRA project I decided to use it on one of my Gatsby projects.
-With Gatsby
+With Gatsby the layout is slightly different where you can have multiple layouts for differing sections of your app, so this lends well for passing context.

 One thing you need to do with Gatsby if you want to use the React 16.3 in Gatsby and that's to use `gatsby-plugin-react-next` as Gatsby uses